The Comprehensive Guide To How Wills Work In Canada

 Do all wills in Canada have to be probated?

-Not all wills across Canada must undergo the probate process.
+Not all wills across Canada automatically have to go through the probate process.
 The specifics vary by province, but small estates are not always required to undergo probate.
-Probate is also not usually required in circumstances where assets are jointly held, which is common for spouses.
+It’s also not usually required in circumstances where assets are jointly held, which is common for married people.
 In these cases, the assets can simply be passed to the surviving account holder.

-Additionally, if you live in Quebec, probate is not required for notarial wills.
+Additionally, if you live in Quebec, probate is not required for notarial wills (a type of formal will).
 Handwritten or witnessed wills, however, must still undergo the probate process.

 It is also worth pointing out that life insurance policies do not have to undergo probate; benefits are paid directly to your beneficiaries when you die.
 Life insurance death benefits are also not subject to probate fees.